 Let your designs send communication feedback within a short or reasonable time.
 The open system informs the user about the system’s condition and empowers him for the later action.
 It is best in our interest to present the prompt action.
 Like visibility of persistent system status: battery life, the Wi-Fi connection indicator, or feedback after an appropriate user’s actions.

 This heuristic makes the user confident of the system accepting their requests.
 It is not essential to add every system update unnecessary for the user.
 A lot of information can distract users, so try to focus on the key information for users.
-Thus you enable open and continuous communication, driving the system’s reliability to the user.
+Thus you enable open and continuous communication, bridging communication gaps, and driving the system’s reliability to the user.

 - Match the system to the real world: